 where "file" will be the name of the new model if you later exit the program with the command "exit".
-The way to create a model from scratch is roughly as follows, create commands can be used in batch mode.
-This allows the user to write a command file for repeated actions.
+The way to create a model from scratch is roughly as follows, create

 - points with "qpnt" or "pnt",

 - lines with "qlin",

 - surfaces with "qsur",

 - Bodies with "qbod".